DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Experiments and Results

-\textbf{Setting 2 - Grasping + Interaction}: In this experiment, we switch to the setting of generating the whole sequence of grasping and interaction, and are interested how well the models can be guided while generating high quality motions (without physical artifacts).
-We report results in \tabref{tab:guidance} and find that our method outperforms baselines from human motion diffusion.
-In particular, our method better adheres to the grasp frame in terms of grasp error (GE) and handedness accuracy (HA), and achieves more natural grasps (lower IV).
-This justifies our contributions of two-stage separation and subsequence guidance over previous diffusion models.
+In this experiment, we focus on generating entire sequences of grasping and interaction, evaluating how well the models can produce high-quality motions without physical artifacts and adhere to guidance signals.
+Results in \tabref{tab:guidance} show our method outperforms human motion diffusion baselines (MDM/GMD) with better grasp accuracy (GE), handedness (HA), and naturalness (IV).
+This validates our temporal two-stage design with grasp guidance and subsequence imputing over previous diffusion models for the setting of hand-object interactions.